By Jake Buvala | Last updated: January 7, 2026 | Originally published: April 2011

 I thought I’d somehow ended up with the worst puppy in the world.

 I was deeply discouraged.
-This was not at all what I imagined dog ownership would be like.
+This was not at all what I imagined this would be like.
 I was sick of the whole thing and I just wanted my life to go back to normal.

 Sound familiar?